bcgov/moh-bcer/README.md

 The data portal application uses IDIR Keycloak for authentication.

 ## Shared Components
 The shared components are used for importing onto both the retailer application and the common portal.
-The intention is for this package to be published to a package manager.
-As of now, this only works on the bitbucket repository version of this package.
+This package is developed and imported locally in the other frontend packages.
+However, after making changes to any shared components, `npm run build` must be ran within the shared components package for the other packages to find the changes.

 ### Notes
 - At the moment, the containerized versions of these apps are non-functional.